Accelerated simulation of Boltzmann-BGK equations near the diffusive limit with asymptotic-preserving multilevel Monte Carlo: Introduction

 In the cases we consider, the particle ensembles follow a kinetic-transport equation

-where $f(x,v,t)$ represents the particle distribution as a function of space $x\in \D_x \subset \R^d$, velocity $v \in \D_v \subset \R^d$ and time $t \in \R^+$, and $Q[\cdot]$ represents a collision operator that causes particles to undergo discontinuous velocity changes.
+where $f(x,v,t)$ represents the particle probability density as a function of space $x\in \D_x \subset \R^d$, velocity $v \in \D_v \subset \R^d$ and time $t \in \R^+$, and $Q[\cdot]$ represents a collision operator that causes particles to undergo discontinuous velocity changes.
 These models are high-dimensional, as they lead to time dependent simulations in a $2d$-dimensional phase-space, e.g., a three dimensional application requires a seven dimensional model.
-The quantity of interest (QoI) is, however, not the full solution in $2d+1$ dimensions, but rather some lower dimensional function thereof, e.g., the particle position-density $\displaystyle\rho(x,t) = \int_{\D_v} f(x,v,t)\dv$ and momentum $\displaystyle\int_{\D_v} v f(x,v,t)\dv$ at a given moment in time.
+The quantity of interest (QoI) is, however, not the full solution in $2d+1$ dimensions, but rather some lower dimensional function thereof, e.g., the particle position-density $\displaystyle\rho(x,t) = \int_{\D_v} f(x,v,t)\dv$ or momentum $\displaystyle j(x,t) = \int_{\D_v} v f(x,v,t)\dv$ as a function of time.

-Aside from being lower-dimensional, these quantities of interest often adhere to much slower time-scales than those of the particle dynamics, especially with high collision rates.
-The existence of multiple time-scales in the models implies that these problems are stiff, i.e., explicit methods require small simulation time steps, relative to the simulation horizon, to capture the particle dynamics.
-This results in a high simulation cost.
+Aside from being lower-dimensional, these quantities of interest often adhere to slower time-scales than those of the particle dynamics, especially for high collision rates, i.e., the expected number of collisions per second.
+Having multiple time-scales in the models implies problem stiffness, i.e., explicit methods require small simulation time steps, relative to the simulation horizon, to capture the particle dynamics, resulting in a high simulation cost.
 When selecting a discretization for models of the form \eqref{eq:kinetic_abstract}, both their high-dimensionality and potential stiffness should be considered.

 We consider a diffusively scaled version of \eqref{eq:kinetic_abstract} where the collision operator $Q[\cdot]$ is chosen to be the Bhatnagar-Gross-Krook (BGK) operator~\cite{Bhatnagar1954}, i.e.,